yquemener/CaImAn/README.md

 ## Demos

 * Notebooks: The notebooks provide a simple and friendly way to get into CaImAn and understand its main characteristics.
 They are located in the `demos/notebooks`.
 To launch one of the jupyter notebooks:

 	```bash
         source activate CaImAn
         jupyter notebook --NotebookApp.iopub_data_rate_limit=1.0e10
 	```
 	and select the notebook from within Jupyter's browser.
 The argument `--NotebookApp.iopub_data_rate_limit=1.0e10` will prevent any memory issues while plotting on a notebook.

 * demo files are also found in the demos/general subfolder.
 We suggest trying demo_pipeline.py first as it contains most of the tasks required by calcium imaging.
 For behavior use demo_behavior.py

 * If you want to directly launch the python files, your python console still must be in the CaImAn directory.

 ## On Clustering
 Please read [this link](CLUSTER.md) for information on your clustering options and how to avoid trouble with them.

+## Jupyter Notebook Interface (beta version)
+Some data analysis workflows can be done using a web-based graphical user interface using the Jupyter Notebook.
+The notebook interface is especially useful for users with limited programming experience.
+The interface is also useful for visually and interactively exploring the results of motion correction and calcium analysis.
+The notebook interface is currently in beta testing so you may run into bugs, please report them by filing an issue.
+The interface is under active development; bug fixes and new features will be added periodically.

+The notebook interface currently supports the following features of CaImAn:
+* Motion Correction (rigid, non-rigid)
+* CNMF
+* Interactive visual inspection of CNMF results
+* View and download movies and CNMF data

+### Installation

+If you have scipy installed or installed the [anaconda python stack](https://www.anaconda.com/download/#macos), then you already have Jupyter installed.
+If not, you need to [install Jupyter](http://jupyter.org/install) with conda or pip.
+Jupyter Notebook is a web application that allows you to run Python code directly in a web browser.
+Since web browsers are supported on all operating systems, the CaImAn web interface should work on any system.
+The web interface is included in the CaImAn GitHub repository under the nb_interface folder, you simply need to open a terminal, navigate to the folder and start a Jupyter notebook session and open the caiman_interface.ipynb notebook file.
+See OS specific instructions below.

+#### Linux / Mac OSX
+ If Jupyter is properly installed on your system and is on your path, you simply need to navigate to the nb_interface folder in the repo (e.g. `cd ~/Desktop/caiman/nb_interface`).
+You need to have installed CaImAn using the development route by running `pip install -e .` Once in the nb_interface folder, run the command `jupyter notebook caiman_interface.ipynb` and follow the instructions within the notebook.

+ #### Windows
+  The easiest way to run the notebook is to [install Anaconda](https://www.anaconda.com/download/#macos), which will install the Anaconda Prompt application.
+Open Anaconda Prompt from the Start menu.
+If Jupyter is properly installed on your system and is on your path, you simply need to navigate to the nb_interface folder in the repo.
+You need to have installed CaImAn using the development route by running `pip install -e .` Once in the nb_interface folder, run the command `jupyter notebook caiman_interface.ipynb` and follow the instructions within the notebook.

 ## Testing

 * All diffs must be tested before asking for a pull request.
 Call ```python caimanmanager.py test``` from outside of your CaImAn folder to look for errors (you need to pass the path to the caimanmanager.py file).

 # Contributors:

 * Andrea Giovannucci, **Flatiron Institute, Simons Foundation**
 * Eftychios A. Pnevmatikakis, **Flatiron Institute, Simons Foundation**
 * Johannes Friedrich, **Flatiron Institute, Simons Foundation**
 * Mariano Tepper, **Flatiron Institute, Simons Foundation**
 * Erick, Cobos, **Baylor College of Medicine**
 * Valentina Staneva, **University of Washington**
 * Ben Deverett, **Princeton University**
 * Jérémie Kalfon, **University of Kent, ECE paris**

 A complete list of contributors can be found [here](https://github.com/flatironinstitute/CaImAn/graphs/contributors).